 The extent of porosity formation in all castings was determined by careful sectioning at several locations.
 To determine whether any metallurgical changes resulting from porosity formation had occurred, metallographic investigations of the cast structure in the mold-metal interface area were also carried out.
-To observe the nature of the internal surfaces of gas porosity defects, scanning electron microscopy (SEM) was utilized.
+To observe the nature of the internal surfaces of gas porosity defects, a scanning electron microscope was utilized.